Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Richtmyer-Meshkov instability

 \subsubsection{Entropy production}

 Figure~\ref{fig:14} shows the two parts of entropy production rate ${{\dot S}_{NOMF}}$ and ${{\dot S}_{NOEF}}$ of the global system with magnetic fields range from $0.01$ to $0.05$.
-From figure~\ref{fig:14}(a) we can find that the entropy production rate ${{\dot S}_{NOMF}}$ shows stages.
-Before the shock wave contact the perturbed interface, the rate sharply decreased.
-Then, after the shock wave contacts the solid wall and passed through interface again, the rate appears two jumps.
+From Fig.~\ref{fig:14}(a) we can find that before the shock wave contacts the perturbed interface, the rate sharply decreases.
+Then, after the shock wave contacts the solid wall and passes through the interface again, the rate appears two jumps.
 After re-shock, the rate first decreases and then increases to the maximum.
 With the increase of magnetic fields, the values of ${{\dot S}_{NOMF}}$ are basically the same.
-From figure~\ref{fig:14}(b), it is observed that when the shock first contacts the interface, the entropy production rate ${{\dot S}_{NOEF}}$ suddenly increases, as shown by point ‘1', which is different from ${{\dot S}_{NOMF}}$.
-It means that the shock wave enhances physical quantity gradients near interface.
-When the transmitted shock wave passes interface again, as shown by point ‘2', the rate increases greatly, which is also observed from ${{\dot S}_{NOMF}}$.
-After re-shock, the rate first gradually increases and then decreases, which can be divided into two stages.
-When the initial magnetic field strength gradually increases, the ${{\dot S}_{NOEF}}$ also shows no difference before re-shock, but is greatly reduced after re-shock.
+From Fig.~\ref{fig:14}(b), it is observed that when the shock first contacts the interface, the entropy production rate ${{\dot S}_{NOEF}}$ suddenly increases (point ‘1').
+It means that the shock wave enhances physical quantity gradients near the interface.
+When the transmitted shock wave passes the interface again, as shown by point ‘2', the rate increases greatly, which is also observed from ${{\dot S}_{NOMF}}$.
+After re-shock, the rate first gradually increases and then decreases.
+When the initial magnetic field strength gradually increases, the ${{\dot S}_{NOEF}}$ also shows no difference before re-shock but greatly reduces after re-shock.
 In general, the ${{\dot S}_{NOEF}}$ contributes more to entropy increase than ${{\dot S}_{NOMF}}$, but the strength of ${{\dot S}_{NOEF}}$ could be greatly inhibited by adding magnetic field.

 Figure~\ref{fig:15} shows the two parts of entropy production rate ${{\dot S}_{NOMF}}$ and ${{\dot S}_{NOEF}}$ of the global system with magnetic fields range from $0.10$ to $0.30$.
-From figure~\ref{fig:14}(a) and figure~\ref{fig:15}(a), it can observed that the fluctuations in the ${{\dot S}_{NOMF}}$ curve have been smoothed due to the increase of magnetic fields.
-Different from ${{\dot S}_{NOMF}}$, the evolution of ${{\dot S}_{NOEF}}$ is strongly affected by magnetic fields.
+It can observed that the fluctuations in the ${{\dot S}_{NOMF}}$ curve have been smoothed due to the increase of magnetic fields (Fig.~\ref{fig:14}(a) and Fig.~\ref{fig:15}(a)).
+Differ from ${{\dot S}_{NOMF}}$, the evolution of ${{\dot S}_{NOEF}}$ is strongly affected by magnetic fields.
 With the increase of magnetic fields, the evolution of ${{\dot S}_{NOEF}}$ after re-shock is significantly inhibited.
-It can be observed that there exists a critical magnetic field, under which the ${{\dot S}_{NOEF}}$ no longer decreases.
+It can be deduced that there exists a critical magnetic field, under which the ${{\dot S}_{NOEF}}$ no longer decreases.